sriramdasbalaji/VSTS-DevOps-Labs/aspdotnet/README.md

-## Deploy ASP.Net application to Azure App Service using Team Services
+## Deploy ASP.NET application to Azure App Service using VSTS

-This lab shows how you can deploy an **ASP.Net application to Azure App Service using an CI/CD pipeline in Visual Studio Team Services**.
+This lab shows how to deploy an <a href="https://www.asp.net/">ASP.NET</a> application to Azure App Service with Visual Studio Team Services.

+ASP.NET is an open source web framework for building modern web apps and services.
+ASP.NET creates websites based on HTML5, CSS, and JavaScript that are simple, fast, and can scale to millions of users.

 ## Pre-requisites